How Crossing Your Legs Can Relieve Hip and Back Pain

-Weak and sore glutes fail to support the lumbar spine leading to back pain.
-When the glutes are tight, they affect your pelvic tilt and risk injury to the lumbar discs.
-It is important to condition these muscles in order to recover from lower back pain.
+Weak and sore glutes fail to support your back (as they should!) and can hurt you.
+When the glutes are tight, they affect your pelvic tilt and can injure your discs.

-The Seated Leg Cross is a very good exercise to help with glute muscle pain.
-When done correctly, it helps to release the tension from tight glute muscles and stretch the back.
-It is Exercise #4 of the Progressive Exercises.
-It helps in a number of ways.
-It helps to:
+When done correctly, it works to release the tension from tight glute muscles and to stretch the back.
+It is Exercise #4 of the Progressive Exercises in the Program.
+It helps in many ways to:

 - Stretch the back muscles (relieve lumbar disc pressure).

-- Stretch the gluteus maximus, medius and minimus (reduces pain from tightness, increased hip flexibility and mobility).
+- Stretch the gluteus maximus, medius and minimus (reduces discomfort from tightness, increased hip flexibility and mobility).

 - Rotate the femurs outward (improves leg and hip mobility).